Info for Ethics Officers

 The Commission on Ethics and Lobbying in Government is available as a resource to assist you in providing guidance to your agency on the ethics laws and regulations.
 We encourage you to contact us with questions or for confidential guidance on a specific matter.

-• Comprehensive Ethics Training Course (CETC) - A live ethics course that can be conducted either in-person or remotely using videoconferencing tools such as WebEx, Microsoft Teams, Google Meet, etc. The CETC must be live and not pre-recorded to allow participants the ability to answer questions in real time.
+• Comprehensive Ethics Training Course (CETC) - A live ethics course that can be conducted either in-person or remotely using videoconferencing tools such as Webex, Microsoft Teams, Google Meet, etc. The CETC must be live and not pre-recorded to allow participants the ability to answer questions in real time.

 LIVE CETC TRAINING